apache/incubator-spot/spot-oa/oa/components/README.md

 # Operational Analytics Components

-This document will explain the necessary steps to configure the oni-oa components.
+This document will explain the necessary steps to configure the spot-oa components.

 ## Folder Structure